Mesothelioma Awareness

 If you can’t find any events to participate in, consider creating your own.
 A local 5k fun run, a booth at a health fair, or an affiliate group to a nationwide organization can help you spread awareness right in your own community.

 All of these groups are increasing awareness of asbestos and the diseases it causes.
-Mesothelioma awareness helps prevent this cancer in people at risk.
-It also promotes early detection.
+Mesothelioma awareness helps prevent this cancer in people at risk and promotes early detection.
 Awareness groups also influence public policy and fund research and public education campaigns.
 Awareness is powerful and can be cultivated by large international groups as well as individuals and local organizations.